BabylonJS/Documentation/content/resources/Manual/Transparency_and_How_Meshes_Are_Rendered.md

 title: Transparent Rendering
 image:
 description: Learn all about how transparency is handled in Babylon.js.
-keywords: welcome, babylon.js, diving deeper, materials, transparency, transparent
+keywords: diving deeper, materials, transparency, transparent
 further-reading:
     - title: Use Facet Data
       url: /divingDeeper/mesh/facetData